betfair-datascientists/betfair-datascientists.github.io/src/modelling/SpringRacingDatathon.md

 The submission file template will be loaded here by 11:59am on the day prior to the nominated race day.

+## Dataset updates

+Dataset updates will be loaded to the dataset page (link included in your registration confirmation email) by 4:59pm AEDT each Friday prior to the nominated race day.

 ## Results

 Leaderboards will be posted here weekly as well as in the Betfair Quants Discord server.